 At Cork Chamber, we believe that the Docklands offers an unrivalled opportunity to create a high density, sustainable, vibrant, diverse new city core, driving a high value economy.
 We are actively campaigning for more high-density urban housing that meets the needs of students, professionals, families and our senior citizens.
 Our towns have their own economies yet offer sustainable commuting with many serviced by train.
 We seek infrastructural support to ensure there is no delay in development.

 Infrastructure is long understood to be a key economic enabler.
-Projects such as the M20 Cork-Limerick motorway, Dunkettle Interchange, the M28 road to Ringaskiddy, the N22 Cork-Kerry road, and Northern Ring Road are critical to simply meet the needs of our economic and population growth.
-We are also pushing for progress across a range of smaller scale interventions, that cumulatively will have a huge impact and welcome your thoughts and views on opportunities for Cork.
+Delivery on projects such as the M20 Cork-Limerick motorway, Dunkettle Interchange, the M28 road to Ringaskiddy, the N22 Cork-Kerry road, and Northern Ring Road are critical for Cork’s future economic and population growth.
+We are also pushing for progress across a range of small scale interventions that cumulatively will have a huge impact, and we welcome your thoughts and views on opportunities for Cork.

 Marketing of Cork

 We know that Cork is an excellent place to live and work.
 But we must extend our reach and communicate our message, to convert those currently unaware.
 The Chamber leads Connecting Cork, reaching out to our diaspora and networks, promoting our exceptional financial services offer.
-We also actively support the economic place brand We Are Cork, Visit Cork and the Pure Cork Brand for tourism.
-We are also part of collective approach to economic marketing that is in ongoing development with regional partners.
+We also actively support the economic place brand We Are Cork, Visit Cork and the Pure Cork brand for tourism.

-We are all very comfortable talking about roads but how many of us are confident in talking about dark fibre networks?
-Do you know that Cork is the destination for the lowest latency transatlantic fibre connectivity?
+Did you know that Cork offers the lowest latency transatlantic fibre connectivity?
 At Cork Chamber we are working with stakeholders to enhance our insight into the infrastructure and sectors that are driving our digital economy, so that we can better leverage Cork’s unique position as ideal for data-driven and tech industries.